shindokl90-lab/Final_ML_Project/README.md

 effectively communicated with each other

-# Generalizations about our Model:
+# Generalizations from our Model:

 Our model seemed to work well predicting grades, compared to past data but ... we didn’t understand why Lending Club was approving loans for